 (11) Table 4: Number and percentage of students, by sexual identity — United States and selected U.S. sites, Youth Risk Behavior Surveys, 2021 (cdc.gov)

 In July 2023, our County Supervisors doubled down by unanimously passing resolutions in support of our Library Director who is directly responsible for the books in question and for all existing policies which allow these books to be acquired and protected.
 As of January 2024 we have two new Supervisors, Walt Michael and Brandon Nicely.
-Let's see if they can convince their peers to do the right thing to protect our children.
+Hopefully they can convince their peers to do the right thing to protect our children.

 Call 540 928-2006 or email: